 ➤ November 2019: FDA reveals increased testing and discovery of NDMA in ranitidine and nizatidine (a similar drug also used in antacids)

-➤ April 2020: All Zantac and generic ranitidine medications removed from the market by the FDA over safety fears
+➤ April 2020: All Zantac and generic ranitidine medications were removed from the market by the FDA over safety fears

 The United States Food and Drug Administration (FDA) conducted in-depth tests over several months before enforcing the removal of Zantac from stores.
 The authority has banned both over-the-counter and prescription use of the drugs.